sdmydbr9/tripura-cuisines/README.md

 ## 1. Mui Borok
 **Ingredients:**
 - Fermented fish (required)
 - Bamboo shoots / green vegetables / root vegetables / any other vegetable actually.
 - Green chilies
 - Garlic
 - Ginger
 - Coriander leaves

 **Comment:**
 Mui Borok is a broad term representing most cuisines local to the Borok (Tripuri community).
 It is usually prepared without using oil or masalas.
-Dishes like *Gudok*, *Awandru*, and *Berma Butwi* can all be categorized under Mui Borok, making it more of a category than a single dish.
+Dishes like [Gudok](#5-gudok), [Muiya Awandru](#8-muiya-awandru), and [Berma Bwtwi](#11-berma-bwtwi-fermented-fish-soup) can all be categorized under Mui Borok, making it more of a category than a single dish.

 ---